asyarb/vite-plugin-ssr-nojs/README.md

 for static HTML.
 This plugin will render your provided app as a series of `.html` files with no JavaScript included.

+This plugin's purpose is to provide a modern DX (components, code-splitting, etc.) for authoring straightforward HTML files, and is not intended for use in large production projects.

 ## Installation

 ```sh